karaposu/sequentiality/README.md

 - **find_sequential_elements_with_difference_of_2**: Finds pairs in the sequence with a difference of 2.
 - **find_sequential_elements_with_difference_of_3**: Finds pairs in the sequence with a difference of 3.

-## Dependencies

-*Details about any libraries or frameworks that Sequentiality depends on.*

-## Documentation

-*Link to the full documentation or instructions on how to access it.*

-## Examples

-Here are some examples of how to use Sequentiality:

 ```python
 seq = Sequentiality()